 So what makes top keywords, and how do you find them?
 Keep reading to find out.

 What Keywords Make Top Keywords?

-Welcome to 2018, where some marketers are doubting the value of keywords with every update to Google's algorithm.
+For quite some time now, some marketers have been doubting the value of keywords with every update to Google's algorithm.

 Things have gotten more complicated.
 But since Google receives more than 63,000 searches per second you want to make sure you're in on that.
 And what all those web surfers type into the search bar?
 Well, that defines how web crawlers will look for your web pages.